tmanole/GroupSortFuse/README.md

 This package continues to be under development, and has only been tested on Ubuntu 16.04 with R  3.4.4.
 This release should not be considered stable.

 # Installation
-This package may be installed as follows, using the `devtools` R package:
+This package may be installed as follows, using the `devtools` R package.
+If you do not have the `devtools` package installed, you may install it using the command `install.package("devtools")`.
 ```r
 library(devtools)
 devtools::install_github("tmanole/GroupSortFuse")